Lew-Morris/filter2D/README.md

 ---
 # Overview

-This was made for a University module on computer vision.
+This was made for a University module on computer vision. **I received a grade of 78/100 (1st class) for this assignment**

 The filter2D function is used to apply a filter, or kernel, to an input image.
 This is done by applying a matrix of values (the kernel) to each pixel in the image which results in a final "convolution".